 There’s no doubting it: employers and HR managers inspect what the expect and do so by checking social accounts – yes, more than just your LinkedIn profile – with email addresses that they receive from job applications.

 And not just your LinkedIn profile—most of them will also click any public social network links that are floating around.
 But don’t panic.
-With a little effort, you can polish your profiles so your personality shines through and makes you a more attractive candidate to recruiters.
 Here are five tips for boosting your social networks to give your career a competitive edge.

 1. Be your own brand